DarshNaik/C-Easy/README.md

 # C-Easy
-This repository contains easy programs in C++
+This repository contains easy programs in C++.

 Time Conversion :